-- Citizenship/Work Eligible and Selective Service Compliance AND

-- 14 21 years old AND

-- Low Income AND

-- Attending School

-- One or more of the following:
+Is compliant with Selective Service requirements, and has Low-income and Is Attending School and Is 14 - 24 years at the time of enrollment and one or more of the following:

-- 1. Basic skills deficient

-- 2. English language learner

-- 3. An offender

-- 4. Homeless individual, a homeless child or youth, or a runaway

-- 5. In foster care or has aged out of the foster care system

-- 6. Pregnant or parenting

-- 7. Individual with a Disability

-- 8. Requires additional assistance to enter or complete an educational program or to secure or hold employment (not more than 5% allowed using this item).
+- a) Is determined through testing to be Basic Skills Deficient - b) Is an English Language Learner - c) An offender - d) Is considered an offender in the criminal justice system; - e) Is a homeless individual, a homeless child or youth, or a runaway; - f) Is in foster care or has aged out of the foster care system; - g) Is pregnant or parenting; - h) Is an individual with a disability; - i) Requires additional assistance to enter or complete an educational program or to secure or hold employment (not more than 5% allowed using this item).

-What is Low Income for WIOA?
+Low-Income Definition for WIOA eligibility

-A WIOA Youth participant will be considered Low Income if any of the following are true:
+A youth will be considered to be Low-Income Eligible if any of the following are true:

-- They are receiving public assistance or have received it in the past 6 months (TAFDC, EAEDC, SNAP, SSI) - They reside in a High Poverty Area as determined by Census - They have any of the following barriers: Homeless/Runaway (as defined in McKinney Act) Foster Care - They are in school and on a free or reduced lunch program - They are a Foster child receiving state or local benefits or who has attained 16 years of age and left foster care for kinship guardianship or adoption. - They have a disability, and their own income meets the requirements, but their family income does not.
+- a) They are receiving public assistance or have received it in the past 6 months - (TAFDC, EAEDC, SNAP, SSI) - b) They reside in a High Poverty Area as determined by Census. - c) They are considered to be Homeless or a Runaway Homeless/Runaway (as defined in McKinney Act) - d) They are in Foster Care - e) They are in school and on a free or reduced lunch program - f) They are a Foster child receiving state or local benefits or who has attained 16 years of age and left foster care for kinship guardianship or adoption. - g) They have a disability, and their own income meets the requirements, but their family income does not.